johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2021-10-30-nswag-generated-c-sharp-client-property-name-clash.md

 hide_table_of_contents: false
 ---

 NSwag is a great tool for generating client libraries in C# and TypeScript from Open API / Swagger definitions.
-You can bump where Open API property names collide due to the nature of the C# language, and when you want to use `decimal` for your floating point numeric type over `double`.
-This post demostrates how to get over both issues.
+You can face issues where Open API property names collide due to the nature of the C# language, and when you want to use `decimal` for your floating point numeric type over `double`.
+This post demonstrates how to get over both issues.

 ![title image reading "Docusaurus, meta tags and Google Discover" with a Docusaurus logo and the Google Discover phone photo taken from https://developers.google.com/search/docs/advanced/mobile/google-discover](../static/blog/2021-10-30-nswag-generated-c-sharp-client-property-name-clash/title-image.png)